 The Oral Health Therapist and Your Oral Health

-Previously called Dental Therapists/Hygienists, our Oral Health Therapists are university trained health professionals who work as part of our dental team to prevent and treat gum disease and help you maintain optimum oral health.
-Many of our patients have not had the option to be treated by a hygienist or oral health therapist before, and hopefully, the following information will explain Amanda and Joanne‘s role in your complete dental care.
+Previously called Dental Therapists/Hygienists, our Oral Health Therapists are University trained health professionals who work as part of our dental team to prevent and treat gum disease and help you maintain optimum oral health.
+Many of our patients have not had the option to be treated by a hygienist or oral health therapist before, and hopefully, the following information will explain their role in your complete dental care.

 What does the Oral Health Therapist do?

 The Oral Health Therapist will examine your gums and the soft tissues of your mouth, identifying any areas of concern.
 She will then gently and meticulously remove plaque and tartar from around your teeth and under the gumline and will polish off any surface staining from your teeth.
 The Oral Health Therapist will also show you how to brush and clean between your teeth effectively so that you can manage and improve your own dental health at home and give you practical diet advice to help keep your teeth healthy.

 I clean my teeth every day; why do I need to see the Oral Health Therapist?

 No matter how well people look after their teeth and gums, very few maintain perfect oral hygiene day by day.
 Plaque is easily missed between the teeth and around the gum line.
 If plaque is missed regularly, it calcifies into tartar.
 Even our “know-it-all” dentists visit the Oral Health Therapist twice yearly!